onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     roleplay slap with pie in the face
     Roleplay slowmo pie hitting face
-    then blow out pie from your nose
+    then blow out pie from your nose recognizing your incompetence requires the same competence that you lack
+> "The only true wisdom is in knowing you know nothing." - Socrates you can't learn when certain you already know

 truth to power as a service